Senserva-LLC/Senserva-Sentinel-Integration/README.md

 # SentinelWorkbooks

-This a repository for Sentinel Workbooks written by our team at Senserva
+This a repository for Azure Sentinel Workbooks written by our team at Senserva